etherlinkcom/docs/docs/network/evm-nodes.md

      --evm-node-endpoint https://relay.mainnet.etherlink.com
    ```

-   Alternatively, if you want to rely on a Smart Rollup node to check the correctness of blueprints coming from the sequencer, use `--rollup-node-endpoint`:
+   Alternatively, if you want to rely on a Smart Rollup node to check the correctness of blocks coming from the sequencer, use `--rollup-node-endpoint`:

    ```bash
    octez-evm-node init config \